-When a visitor lands on your website, they are looking for an answer to their problem.
-In order to market your email list (where the answers lie), you must understand what solutions your target audience is searching for first.
+When a visitor lands on your website, they are looking for an answer to a problem.
+In order to market your email list (where the answers to their problems lie), you must understand what solutions your target audience is searching for first.
 Then you can make sure the answer to their problem is reflected in the first touchpoint you have with a potential subscriber: the email sign up form.

 Standard email sign up forms come in handy for content creators who are focused on:

 It’s not surprising, then, that most content creators spend more time promoting their blog content than actually creating it.

 While the promotion stage is extremely important, attracting more visitors to your blog is only step one.
 It’s great if someone stumbles on your blog through a tweet or a Pinterest post, but you don’t want them to click the exit button after finishing your blog post.

 Creating a standard form is a great way to capture the attention of blog readers who may have otherwise scrolled through your blog post and left your website.
 With a standard email opt-in form, your blog can convert passive readers into active email subscribers.
 If readers are interested in more information on the topic of your blog post, you can offer them a content upgrade within the email sign up form.
 You can also reuse the content upgrade for multiple blog posts if it fits within your blog categories.